-Dr De Silva specializes in the face and in rhinoplasty surgery, he does not operate on other parts of the body.
-By specializing on only on facial cosmetic surgery, he has developed specialist expertise and technical skills.
+Dr De Silva specialises in the face and in rhinoplasty surgery, he does not operate on other parts of the body.
+By specialising on only on facial cosmetic surgery, he has developed specialist expertise and technical skills.

 Dr De Silva tailors his surgical skills for the individual patient, uses both open (skin incision) and closed (no skin incision) techniques, where possible he prefers the closed technique, however, to give the necessary tip definition and refinement it is necessary to open the noses in two-thirds of cases.

 Dr De Silva’s trained in the cosmetic surgery havens of Los Angeles and New York amongst the best Facial Plastic Surgeons in rhinoplasty in the World, completing 15-20 nose surgery procedures per week (over 600 per annum), there is no fellowship training in the UK that offers this experience, with an average experience of less than 15 per annum.

 Dr De Silva uses a variety of sculpting and suturing techniques to preserve the function and structural integrity of the nose, which gives it the best shape.
 A combination of tried and tested techniques and